Alihossam916/Basket-e-commerce/README.md

 - Lazy loading for images
 - Code splitting for optimal bundle size
-- Memoized components for better performance
+- Memorized components for better performance
 - Local storage for cart persistence